Puerto Morelos

 Puerto Morelos (/es/) is a municipality, town, and seaport in Quintana Roo, Mexico's easternmost state, on the Yucatán Peninsula.
 The town is located in the northeast of the state, about 36 km south of the resort city of Cancún, and about 30 km north of the city of Playa del Carmen.

 Puerto Morelos merged with the village of Leona Vicario on December 6, 2015, to form the municipality of Puerto Morelos, the 11th municipality in Quintana Roo, separating from its former municipality of Benito Juárez.

-Puerto Morales is a small coastal village with two main roads running along the shoreline.
+Puerto Morelos is a small coastal village with two main roads running along the shoreline.
 The village includes a variety of tourist-oriented shops, restaurants, and cafés.
 Despite its modest size, it offers a relatively wide range of amenities for both residents and visitors.

 History

 It has historically been the main port between the mainland of Quintana Roo and the island of Cozumel, and an automobile ferry used to run from Puerto Morelos to Cozumel.
 The town is named after Independence leader José María Morelos.

 Resorts are abundant in the Puerto Morelos region along the Riviera Maya and attractions, such as the Crococun Crocodile Zoo, the Botanical Garden, and a host of cenotes are also increasing in number.
 Recently new smaller inns have been built which offers an evening programs of Talks on local history, marine biology, and healthy living practices.

 One hundred meters off shore lies the Puerto Morelos portion of the Mesoamerican Barrier Reef System, designated as a National Marine Park in 1998 due to local environmental activists.